SyneRBI/SIRF-SuperBuild/VirtualBox/INSTALL.md

 ## macOS(ARM64)

+> [!NOTE]
+> These instructions are best-effort and we hope they work for you.
+However, we recommend using our [docker image](../docker/README.md) instead.

 1. Make sure you have enough free disk-space on your laptop (~10GB for installation).
 2. Make sure you have Xcode Command Line Tools installed:
 ```bash